 Davidson Androgyny is an a capella group founded in 1998 at Davidson College.
 In my freshman year I auditioned and was accepted as a member.
 The group performs various songs from various eras and genres using only the human body.

 In the spring of my freshman year I was elected as the Social Media chair.
-Then, at the start of my sophomore year, I relinquished that role to a new, freshman member with more social media experience and began to document rehearsals, performances, and other group gatherings in order to provide content for the social media chair and create independent projects, such as a video to go along with one of our songs.
+Then, at the start of my sophomore year, I relinquished that role to focus on documenting rehearsals, performances, and other group gatherings in order to provide content for the new social media chair and create independent projects, such as a video to go along with one of our songs.

 With seven years of instrumental music performance under my belt, when I began my studies at Davidson College I decided to venture into vocal music performance.
-I had very limited experience at this, most of it through ensemble positions in high school musical theater, so I believed this would be a satisfying diversification.
+I had very limited experience at this, most of it through ensemble positions in high school musical theater, so I believed this would be a satisfying new challenge.
 I take half hour vocal lessons each week with an additional few of hours of practicing on my own.
 Once a semester there is a recital featuring a number of vocal soloists, including myself, all performing songs relating to a particular theme, recordings of which I have embedded below in the order they were performed.